timo-reymann/csv-parser/README.md

 reader.lines().forEach(System.out::println);
 ```

+## Java 9
+The parser is compatible with Java 9!
+There are only two things for you to do:
+1. Add to your module: ``requires com.github.timo_reymann.csv_parser``
+2. Open your package for reflection containing bean classes like this: ``opens my.entities to com.github.timo_reymann.csv_parser``

+Thats it!

 ## Need further information?
 Just send me a mail :)

 ## Found a bug?
 [Create a issue](https://github.com/timo-reymann/csv-parser/issues/new)

-## Java 9
-The csv parser currently is compatible with java9 but doesnt explicity declares a module.
-To use it with java9 add ``requires csv.parser`` and open your bean packages for reflection to ``csv.parser``.
-**But be aware:** The name of the module may change at any time!